-Invicti SCA enables users to track and secure open-source components to reduce security risk
+Invicti SCA enables users to track and secure open-source components to reduce security risks

 With every company now a software company, developers are under more pressure than ever to rapidly release innovative features and functionality that help them maintain speed to market.
-Because of this, usage of open-source components has soared over the past half-decade.
-According to ESG1, 80% of organizations report that more than a quarter of their codebases are dependent on open source.
+Because of this, the usage of open-source components has soared over the past half-decade.
+According to ESG1, 80% of organizations report that more than a quarter of their codebases depend on open source.

 However, according to the same research from ESG, less than half of organizations (48%) have specific security controls to scan for open source vulnerabilities.
 Because open-source software has a distributed development model, it can inadvertently introduce significant vulnerabilities that in-house teams may miss.